digirati-co-uk/digital-preservation-docs/sequence-diagrams/calling-emu.md

 1. Also supply minimal metadata, e.g., Title from EMu, to help ID Minter service requests from other callers.

 We might want to make associations between this deposit and other systems, too - but likely just EMu for now.
 See also [Accession](accession.md).

+# Going the other way - accession / appraisal

+Can I create an EMu record for the digital object?
+Can I ask for an accession identifier or a catalogue record from _here_, while looking at the digital object, rather than going to EMu to do that?

+> This would be useful for box level partial digitisation or the initial secure and store phase with an accession ID or EMu ID